Quasi-Isometric Embeddings of Symmetric Spaces: Introduction

 \begin{theorem} Two symmetric spaces are quasi-isometric if and only if they are isometric (after a possible rescaling).
 Further, any finitely generated group quasi-isometric to a symmetric space is virtually a cocompact lattice in its isometry group. \end{theorem}

-This theorem is not quite as strong as one would like to parallel Mostow rigidity - in particular, self quasi-isometries of symmetric spaces or of quasi-isometries of cocompact lattices in the same semi-simple Lie group can be quite wild, while Mostow's result says group isomorphisms are induced by isometries.
+See \cite{Farb} for a detailed discussion and attribution.
+This theorem is not quite as strong as one would like to parallel Mostow rigidity - in particular, self quasi-isometries of symmetric spaces or quasi-isometries between cocompact lattices in the same semi-simple Lie group can be quite wild, while Mostow's result says group isomorphisms are induced by isometries.
 That is simply the truth for $\hyp^n$ and $\C \hyp^n$.
-For the other irreducible symmetric spaces, one has more:
+For the other irreducible symmetric spaces, by results of Kleiner-Leeb and Pansu one has more \cite{KL,P}:

 \begin{theorem} Let $X$ be an irreducible symmetric space of higher rank, or quaternionic or Cayley hyperbolic spaces.
 Every quasi-isometry of $X$ is at bounded distance from an isometry. \end{theorem}